SeanJPeng/Interactive-Lab-Hub/finalProject/README.md

 If the pump does not work as we expected, we will use a motor to tilt the bottle of the alcohol to perform the same function.
 We will use a smaller bottle or even a cup for tilting since our motor only has 9g of power.

+## Reflections on process

+For the previous projects, we've never encountered problems with power supply.
+But for project that requires a usage of some power consuming parts (pump in our case), we should really take that seriouly in the design process. <br>

+## Group work distribution
+Wenlan Wei is the main contributor, in charge of the implementation of the code for pump control and circuit building.<br>
+Xingyu Tao implemented the code for the UI interface, and contributed for prototype building.
+Also did the 3D modeling, but not used in project.<br>
+Jiacheng Peng is in charge of the documentation, the prototype building and testing.<br>